 - Perpetual Frowner: Doesn't smile a whole lot, though she's impressed if PaRappa raps well enough.

-- Bitch in Sheep's Clothing: He's clearly more malicious than he lets on.
+- Bitch in Sheep's Clothing: He's clearly more malicious than he lets on, albeit not to PaRappa.

-- Con Man: His methods don't seem very trustworthy ("This skunk over here will bring you luck"), but they're effective enough for PaRappa to pay off the old car and get a new, even fancier one.
+- Con Man: His methods don't seem very trustworthy ("This skunk over here will bring you luck"), but they're apparently effective enough for PaRappa to pay off his dad's old car that he crashed and get a new, even fancier one.

 - Just Got Out of Jail: He states that he's on the run at one point in his song.

-- Carnivore Confusion: One main ingredient in her seafood cake is chicken eggs.
+- One main ingredient in her seafood cake is chicken eggs.
 Probably unfertilized, but the implications are still there.

 - Feather Fingers: She doesn't have any trouble holding things with her wings.

 - The Television Talks Back: Somehow, she can tell how well PaRappa's rapping through the television.
-Probably because she's actually only a few feet away from him.
+It's because she's actually only a few feet away from him.

 - Final Boss: As mentioned above, he assumes the mentor role in both games' final levels.

-- Balloon Belly: Briefly happens to her after Stage 2 in her game.
-Unfortunately, "briefly" is enough time for her to get dragged into the mall by Cathy Piller.
+- Balloon Belly: Briefly happens to her when she eats a lot of pizza after Stage 2 in her game.
+Unfortunately, "briefly" is enough time for her to be mistaken for being pregnant and get dragged into the mall by Cathy Piller.